 Like other terriers, Mini Schnauzers have the confidence of a dog many times their size.
-However, unlike other terriers, they tend to be less confrontational with other dogs and have an easier time on walks and at dog parks.
-They’re also more attentive toward their people, and perhaps less gregarious with strangers.
-Some Minis form a strong bond with one person, and may become overprotective.
+However, unlike other terriers, they tend to be less confrontational with other dogs, and have an easier time on walks and at dog parks.
+That said, a lot depends on how much the Mini is socialized with other dogs in the first six months of its life.

 Health Problems & Life Expectancy

 The Mini is vigorous and naturally athletic, without a lot of health problems endemic to other breeds.
 One serious (though thankfully rare) problem the breed is susceptible to is Canine Juvenile Renal Disease.

 With the purebred dog being so popular, it’s no surprise that there are also many half- and part-Schnauzers out there.
 Many of these dogs are deliberately bred as hybrids to combine desirable aspects of different breeds (just as the Mini was originally bred from the Standard Schnauzer and other, smaller breeds).